 It is important to take advantage of every distribution channel at your disposal, delivering content not only through owned-and-operated (O&O), direct-to-consumer apps but also leveraging social media, OTT aggregators, and Free Ad-Supported TV Services (FASTS).

-OTT aggregators are third-party OTT platforms that sell video subscription services either as an add-on or as their primary service.
+Subscription aggregators are third-party OTT platforms that sell video subscription services either as an add-on or as their primary service.
 Examples include;

 - Amazon (via Prime Video Channels)